asura349/Alignment/README.md

 Because of these differences, this code can analysis second-order model.

-I have implemented this while studying my master's dissertation.
+I have implemented this while studying my master's thesis.

 See here for more detail.